Landing gear: Tandem layout

 Hawker Siddeley Harrier GR7.
 Tandem undercarriage with extra support wheels under wings.

-The tandem or bicycle layout is used on the Hawker Siddeley Harrier, which has two main-wheels behind a single nose-wheel under the fuselage and a smaller wheel near the tip of each wing.
-On second generation Harriers, the wing is extended past the outrigger wheels to allow greater wing-mounted munition loads to be carried, or to permit wing-tip extensions to be bolted on for ferry flights.

-A tandem layout was evaluated by Martin using a specially-modified Martin B-26 Marauder (the XB-26H) to evaluate its use on Martin's first jet bomber, the Martin XB-48.
+The tandem or bicycle layout was evaluated by Martin using a specially-modified Martin B-26 Marauder (the XB-26H) to investigate its use on Martin's first jet bomber, the Martin XB-48.
 This configuration proved so manoeuvrable that it was also selected for the B-47 Stratojet.
-It was also used on the U-2, Myasishchev M-4, Yakovlev Yak-25, Yak-28 and Sud Aviation Vautour.
-A variation of the multi tandem layout is also used on the B-52 Stratofortress which has four main wheel bogies (two forward and two aft) underneath the fuselage and a small outrigger wheel supporting each wing-tip.
+It was also used on the Harrier, U-2, Myasishchev M-4, Yakovlev Yak-25, Yak-28 and Sud Aviation Vautour.

+A variation of the tandem layout is also used on the B-52 Stratofortress which has four main wheel bogies (two forward and two aft) underneath the fuselage and a small outrigger wheel supporting each wing-tip.
 The B-52's landing gear is also unique in that all four pairs of main wheels can be steered.
 This allows the landing gear to line up with the runway and thus makes crosswind landings easier (using a technique called crab landing).
 Since tandem aircraft cannot rotate for takeoff, the forward gear must be long enough to give the wings the correct angle of attack during takeoff.
 During landing, the forward gear must not touch the runway first, otherwise the rear gear will slam down and may cause the aircraft to bounce and become airborne again.